kev-ms/factrory-fleet/apps/fluent-bit/README.md

 * Under Grafana Data Source Settings:
   * Set lokiUrl to the `URL` value
   * Set lokiUser to the `User` value should be used for lokiUser

+## Fluent Bit Configuration

+The configuration yaml file: [fluent-bit.yaml](https://github.com/retaildevcrews/edge-gitops/blob/apps/apps/fluent-bit/autogitops/dev/fluent-bit.yaml)

+### Inputs

+By default, the inputs are logs from containers named webv*, ai-order-accuracy*, and imdb*.
+To use logs from other apps, you will need to create a new input block and update the Path parameter to match the new app container name.

+### Parsers

+This configuration uses built-in parsers (cri, docker) to parse the container logs for forwarding.

+### Filters

+This configuration uses a few filters to enrich and control the logs.

+* The kubernetes filter is used to add kubernetes metatdata to the logs.
+* The nest filters apply the lift operation to the logs to lift nested labels up to simplify querying.
+* The type_converter and grep filters are used to ensure only error logs are forwarded.
+This is not required, but a safety net to not unintentionally forward all logs if a verbose flag is accidentally set on a deployment.

+### Outputs

+By default, the fluent bit instance will forward the processed logs from webv, ai-order-accuracy, and imdb to Grafana Loki.
+To forward logs from other apps, you will need to create a new output block and update the Match, Labels, label-keys, and remove-keys to reflect the naming and log structure of the new app.